 - OV-pay (recommended if you plan to make a few short rides)

-Take a look at the I amsterdam City Card, which includes unlimited travel on Amsterdam trams and other public transport.
+Take a look at the I amsterdam City Card, which includes unlimited travel on Amsterdam trams.
 Check what is included in the card and order it online.

 How much do tram tickets cost in Amsterdam in 2026?